substrate-asia/hackathon-2023-summer/projects/25-ColossusVault/README.md

 ## Introduction

-ColossusVault is a cutting-edge project designed to address the pressing issues plaguing current internet social products.
+Pshare is a cutting-edge project designed to address the pressing issues plaguing current internet social products.
 It is rooted in the philosophy of decentralization and privacy protection, offering a robust solution to the significant data privacy concerns present in both centralized and decentralized social products.

 ### Key Features
 The revolutionary features of our project include: